-Svetitskhoveli is the main Christian Orthodox Cathedral in Georgia, built in 1010-1029 cc by the Georgian architect Arsukisdze and represents the high artistic value of Feudal time’s architecture.
-It was the main pilgrimage place on the Silk Road, the burial place of the Christ’s Robe, the tomb place of Georgian Kings and the most frequently visited place in Georgia.
-It is listed as UNESCO World Heritage Site and is located in the historical town of Mtskheta, the former capital of the kingdom of Iberia.
+The masterpiece of mediaeval Georgian architecture Svetitskhoveli is the main Orthodox Christian Cathedral in Georgia.
+This is the main pilgrimage place on the Silk Road, the burial place of the Christ’s Robe, the tomb place of Georgian Kings and the most frequently visited place in Georgia.
+Built in 1010-1029 cc, it is listed as UNESCO World Heritage Site.

-Driving distance from Tbilisi is 20 km (15 minutes) North-West.
 The history of the monument dates back to the 1st century A.D.
-According to the main legend a part of the Lord's tunic fell into the hands of a Mtskheta dweller, local Jewish man Eliazar, who had witnessed the crucifixion of Jesus Christ.
+According to the legend a part of the Lord's tunic fell into the hands of a Mtskheta dweller, local Jewish man Eliazar, who had witnessed the crucifixion of Jesus Christ.
 Eliazar brought the tunic to Georgia.
 In Mtskheta he was met by his sister, Sidonia.
 She strained the tunic to her breast and gave her soul to God.
 No one could take the precious thing from Sidonia's hands and therefore she was buried holding the tunic.
 On her grave a miraculous tree grew under which curative sweet-smelling liquid streamed throughout summer and winter.

-In 337 king Mirian declared Christianity as the state religion of Georgia and decided to build the main temple on the place where the Lord's tunic was buried.
+In 337 king Mirian declared Christianity as the state religion of Iberia kingdom (now days East Georgia) and decided to build the main temple on the place where the Lord's tunic was buried.
 The cathedral which began its life as a wooden church was named a ‘Living pillar’ because of the main pillar which was cut from the sacred tree growing on Sidonia's grave.

 The first stone cathedral was built in 6th century.
 Today the remains of the decorated pillars can be observed under the transparent glass floor.